rontarrant/gtkDcoding/docs/_posts/2019-05-03-0032-accelerator-keys.md

 ## Imports

-First things first… We need the `AccelGroup` class and a couple of `enum`s, so we bring them in:
+First things first...
+We need the `AccelGroup` class and a couple of `enum`s, so we bring them in:

 ```d
 import gtk.AccelGroup;